imandra-ai/fix-engine/README.md

 ## Model Verification

-In addition to the model source code, you will find a set of Verification Goals (VGs).
+In addition to the model source code, you will find a collection of Verification Goals (VGs).
 VGs are statements in IML expressing properties of the FIX engine model that we wish to verify.
 It's important to note that IML is used for both building the model and